lenoben/abschluss/README.md

   > well i am not using RAM, just file system and it was there at first for holding the dataset in RAM _Bad idea_...
 - I should remember to add error handling, but that will be later...
 - Thinking whether to use sparse matrix or normal matrix; sparse matrix is more memory efficient but slower
-- Many functions arent supported with sparse matrix so normal matrix it is
+  > Many functions arent supported with sparse matrix so normal matrix it is
-- Next is memory issues, hmmm
+  > Next is memory issues, hmmm
-- would try savıng the matrıxes ın bınary format
+- would try savıng the matrıxes ın bınary format or csv

+- ### Currently on building it with a non NN model

+* Logistic regression
+* Linear SVM
+* Decision tree
+* Random forest
+* Naive bayes

+- ### Evaluation units
+- Accuracy
+- Precision
+- F1 score
+- Recall
+- Support

 ## Project Tree: